 This post may contain affiliate links.
 Please read our disclosure policy.

-This easy lemon pepper chicken recipe is made with a handful of everyday ingredients and comes together fast!
-The bright lemony sauce is so comforting.
+This easy lemon pepper chicken recipe has a bright, peppery, tart, and silky cream sauce.
+It’s made with just a handful of everyday ingredients and comes together fast!

 Why you’ll love it

 In this elegant 30-minute dish we’ve got golden pan-fried chicken.
 This isn’t an overly rich dish, but it is satisfying.
 If you serve it with a vegetable, it’s definitely not too heavy, in my opinion.
-A hint of cream is the perfect final touch.
+A hint of cream is the perfect final touch for the lemon pepper sauce!

 What you’ll need